Izhido/qrevpak/builds/Q2Rev/readme-Q2Rev.txt

-To run Q2Rev, please do the following:
+To run Q2Rev as a standalone application (which we do not recommend, please use Quake Rev PAK), please do the following:

 1) Copy the contents of this archive into the *root* of your media card (or USB stick);
 2) Copy the contents of the /baseq2/ folder AND subfolders from your original Quake II game to the /baseq2/ folder of your media card;